aniketpant/aniketpant.github.com/_posts/2012-06-06-confession-of-a-programmer.md

 > Never be satisfied.

-This will be my motto and should be every other person’s who get too close to their beloved idea.
+This will be my motto and should be every other person's who get too close to their beloved idea.

 If you liked my post, then it would be great if you [upvote it on HN][3].The reason for the motto: